 401k plans are one of the most common investment vehicles that Americans use to save for retirement.
 One common perk of these plans is that they may come with an employer match.

 For most employees, a defined contribution plan is one of the primary benefits offered by their employer, with a 401k being the standard employer-sponsored retirement plan used by for-profit businesses.
 Employer matching of your 401k contributions means that your employer contributes a certain amount to your retirement savings plan based on the amount of your annual contribution.

 Similarly, some employers use 403b or 457b plans.
 While there are some minor differences between these plans, they are generally treated in a similar manner, and they usually have the same maximum contribution limits.

-How Much Can You Contribute to Your 401k?
+How Much Can You Contribute?

 When it comes to matching, specific terms of a 401k plan can vary widely.
 Your employer may use a very generous matching formula, or choose not to match employee contributions at all.
 Additionally, not all employer contributions to an employee’s 401k plan are the result of matching.
 Employers may make regular deferrals to employee plans regardless of employee contributions, though this is not particularly common.